-Step 1 - OFFICE OF EQUAL OPPORTUNITY INTAKE
+STEP 1: OFFICE OF EQUAL OPPORTUNITY INTAKE

-Upon notice to the Office of Equal Opportunity that an individual (the "Complainant") has been the subject of alleged discrimination or discriminatory harassment constituting a Title IX Offense under the 2020 Final Rule by a UVM student, whether through a direct report by the complainant or another witness, through disclosure by an individual with required reporting obligations ("UVM Reporters"), or by any other means, the Office of Equal Opportunity Support Coordinator, or designee, will provide outreach to the Complainant.
+Upon notice to the Office of Equal Opportunity that an individual (the "Complainant") has been the subject of alleged discrimination or discriminatory harassment (other than a Title IX Offense under the 2020 Final Rule) by a UVM student, whether through a direct report by the complainant or another witness, through disclosure by an individual with required reporting obligations ("UVM Reporters"), or by any other means, the Office of Equal Opportunity Support Coordinator, or designee, will provide outreach to the Complainant.
 The Support Coordinator will offer to schedule a time to meet with the Complainant and discuss the individual's needs for support, as well as options for resolution.
 The Support Coordinator will also provide written information about applicable University policies, resolution options and procedures, support measures, and other helpful resources.2

-The Office of Equal Opportunity will accept disclosures from any affiliate or non-affiliate against a student who is alleged to have engaged in behavior constituting a Title IX Offense under the 2020 Final Rule as defined in the Discrimination, Harassment, and Sexual Misconduct Policy.
+Under this Procedure, the Office of Equal Opportunity will accept disclosures from any affiliate or nonaffiliate against a student who is alleged to have engaged in behavior constituting discrimination or discriminatory harassment (other than a Title IX Offense under the 2020 Final Rule) as outlined in the Discrimination, Harassment, and Sexual Misconduct Policy.
 Disclosure of allegations to the Office of Equal Opportunity may be made verbally or in writing.